KnowPrompt: Knowledge-aware Prompt-tuning with Synergistic Optimization for Relation Extraction: Introduction

 \section{Introduction}

-Relation extraction (RE) is an important task in information extraction, aiming to extract the relation between two given entities based on their related context.
-RE appeals to many researchers \cite{zhang-etal-2017-position,DBLP:conf/emnlp/ZhangDSCZC18,DBLP:conf/naacl/ZhangDSWCZC19,DBLP:conf/acl/NanGSL20,DBLP:journals/corr/abs-2101-01926} due to the capability to extract textual information and benefit many NLP applications (e.g., information retrieval, dialog generation, and question answering).
-Previous self-supervised pre-trained language models (LMs) such as BERT \cite{devlin2019bert}, which can learn powerful contextualized representations, have achieved state-of-the-art results in lots of RE benchmarks.
-However, these conventional finetuning models' performance heavily depends on time-consuming and labor-intensive annotated data, which makes it hard to generalize well.
+Relation Extraction (RE) aims to extract structured knowledge from unstructured text and plays a critical role in information extraction and knowledge base construction.
+RE appeals to many researchers \cite{DBLP:conf/emnlp/ZhangZCAM17,DBLP:conf/emnlp/ZhangDSCZC18,alignkg,DBLP:conf/naacl/ZhangDSWCZC19,www20-tom,www21-shen,DBLP:journals/corr/abs-2101-01926} due to the capability to extract textual information and benefit many web applications, e.g., information retrieval, web mining, and question answering.

-In recent years, \cite{petroni2019language} found that pre-trained LMs are partially equipped with a specific type of relational knowledge.
-For example, as shown in Figure \ref{fig:mlm}, pre-trained language model BERT has the relative high confidence to induce such relational knowledge between the entity \emph{Barack Obama} and \emph{Michelle Obama} via the mask language model prediction.
-Due to the gap between the pre-training and vanilla finetuning, those knowledge are seldom exploited.
-Intuitively, an emerging finetuning methodology has arisen: adapting the pretrained language model directly as a predictor through completion of a cloze task \cite{schick2020exploiting,schick2020size,gao2020making,DBLP:journals/corr/abs-2103-10385}, which bridge the gap between pre-training and finetuning. \cite{DBLP:journals/corr/abs-2103-08493} even observe that prompting is often worth 100s of data points on average across classification tasks.

-Motivate by this, we attempt to study the low-data regime of RE with prompt-based finetuning.
-However, some nontrivial challenges remain; thus, it is not straightforwardly applicable. \textbf{Firstly}, the label space of RE is huge (e.g., 80 relations in Wiki80 \cite{han2018fewrel}) and complex, thus, making the vanilla label searching or verbalization algorithm intractable.
-Moreover, the relation labels have their explicit semantic meaning.
-For example, the relation label \emph{was\_born\_in} is a combination of three different tokens, and it is challenging to obtain a unique token to represent such relation label. \textbf{Secondly}, RE models heavily rely on the information from entity mentions while context is the primary source to support the predictions \cite{peng-etal-2020-learning}.
-Vanilla prompt-based finetuning treats all the tokens equally, thereby inevitably leading to an inadequate understanding of context.

-To leapfrog these limitations, we propose a novel adaptive prompt-based finetuning (\textbf{AdaPrompt-tuning}) approach for RE.
-Specifically, we introduce an adaptive label word selection mechanism that scatters the relation label into variable number of label tokens; thus, the model can handle multiple relation labels as well as their complex semantic meanings.
-Further, we propose an auxiliary entity discriminator object to encourage the model to focus on context representation learning.
-In other words, at a masked out position, the model should predict the original entity when the input text has the correct label.
-It should be noted that our approach is model-agnostic, and therefore orthogonal to any pretrained language models.
-We conduct numerous experiments on relation extraction benchmarks, demonstrating the effectiveness in both the few-shot and supervised setting.
-The contributions of this study can be summarized as follows:

-\begin{itemize} \item We study the prompt-based finetuning for relation extraction.
-To the our best knowledge, this is a new branch of research that has not been explored.